waldoaraque/devops-development/kubernetes/hello-world/README.md

-# Here is the readme to deploye the app.
+# Here is the readme to deploy the app.